natema/ema-webpage/content/cv.md

 ### Editorial Service

-I am an associate editor of the [WikiJournal of Science](https://en.wikiversity.org/wiki/WikiJournal_of_Science).
+- Since 2020, I am an associate editor of the [WikiJournal of Science](https://en.wikiversity.org/wiki/WikiJournal_of_Science).
+- Together with David Coudert, I am an associate editor of the Journal of Experimental Algorithms for a special issue of [SEA 2021](https://sea2021.i3s.unice.fr/).

 ### Organization of Conferences